-5. Asymmetric Information, Debt Capacity, and Financing Choice future.
-The results are qualitatively the same as those reported.
+4. Asymmetric Information, Debt Capacity, and Financing Choice

 The pecking order (Myers (1984)) is derived based on the assumption that costs of asymmetric information drive firms' financing choices.
 Based on this, Frank and Goyal (2003) and Fama and French (2002) argue that firms with more asymmetric information should follow the pecking order more diligently.
 These studies cite the finding that small, high-growth firms are the predominant issuers of equity and the evidence that the Shyam-Sunder and Myers test performs poorly on a sample of small, high-growth firms and well on a sample of large, mature firms as inconsistent with the pecking order.
 Their conclusions are based on the observation that the former group of firms should face larger problems of asymmetric information than the latter.